 Step 4: The Audio Interface

-I will say now that this is probably the most important component that you will have to select.
+So this is probably the most important component that you will have to select.
 Since low cost was a key driver for me I looked for an inexpensive audio interface.
-I ended up settling on the BEHRINGER U-PHORIA UM2 (https://www.amazon.com/Behringer-UM2-BEHRINGER-U-P... ) which you can get from Amazon for ~$30 because it was low cost and had 2 input channels and 2 output channels which is all I needed.
+I ended up settling on the BEHRINGER U-PHORIA UM2 (https://www.amazon.com/Behringer-UM2-BEHRINGER-U-P... ) because it was low cost and had 2 input channels and 2 output channels which is all I needed.
 There are lots of options out there but it could slightly change the Mobius setup later.

-I really thought this would be the easiest part of the project but this ended up being the hardest problem for me to solve and almost resulted in me abandoning the project.
+I really thought this would be straight forward but this ended up being the hardest problem for me to solve and almost resulted in me abandoning the project.
 When you first plug it in to your PC, Windows will automatically install a driver and you think you are set, right?
 Wrong.
 After I first set it up and starting recording tracks I found that the latency was so bad (more than a second) that the pedal was basically unusable.
 I had to be doing something wrong.
 Again, after a ton of internet searching I found the problem.
 Windows will install a default MME driver for the audio interface.
-When you read about these it says that they are very high latency and not suitable for real-time recording.
-What I had to do was go to the Behringer website and find the ASIO drive for my specific interface.
+MME drivers are very high latency and not suitable for real-time recording.
+I had to go to the Behringer website and find the ASIO driver for my specific interface.
 ASIO drivers are specifically designs to minimize latency which is what you need here.
 After installing this driver the recording latency was not even detectable by the human ear.
 So the takeaway here is that whatever audio interface you use please make sure you get the ASIO driver from the manufacturer and save yourself the headache that I experienced.

 Step 5: Mobius